titaniummachine1/Swing_prediction.lua/README.md

 👊 when the predicted position of a user is inside the area of predicted position of the enemy then it attacks

-💻 This helps the player predict their enemy's movement and hit them with their melee weapon more accurately.
+💻 predicts enemy's movement and hit's them with their melee weapon as soon as it is possible.

 # Setup
 Put all required files in your %localappdata% folder.